Russia Facts for Kids

 The 14 countries bordering Russia are: Norway, Finland, Estonia, Latvia, Lithuania, Poland, Belarus, Ukraine, Georgia, Azerbaijan, Kazakhstan, Mongolia, China and North Korea.

-Russia is a huge country that is double the size of Australia.
+Russia is a huge country that is double the size of Australia and about 1.8 times as big as the USA.
 The vast country is located in part on the European continent and on the Asian continent.
+Most people in Russia live in the westernmost part of Russia.

 Almost half of the country is covered in forests, only 14% are suitable for agricultural land due to the harsh climate.